 Arguably not a Christian song, it would still be a great addition to love songs to sing at a wedding ceremony, be it a traditional, religious or non-religious wedding.

-A beautiful, sweet song, and one to definitely consider when creating a list for songs to sing during wedding ceremony.
+A beautiful, sweet song, and one to definitely consider when creating a list of songs to sing during the wedding ceremony.